agencyenterprise/react-native-health/README.md

 -------

 #### **`isAvailable`**
-check if HealthKit is available on the device
+Check if HealthKit is available on the device.
 ```javascript
 AppleHealthKit.isAvailable((err: Object, available: boolean) => {
     if(available){